Exotic critical states as fractional Fermi seas in the one-dimensional Bose gas

-\para{Exotic criticality.} To investigate the emergent critical properties of FFS, we focus on $g^{(1)}(x)$ inspired by predictions in conventional TLL~\cite{Cazalilla2004} and motivated by its relevance for cold-atom experiments~\cite{ExpHolo}.
-Exact analytical results are not available for $g^{(1)}(x)$ in the thermodynamic limit for finite $\g$ and at all distances.
-However, for repulsive coupling $\g>0$, $g^{(1)}(x)$ can be computed via a Monte Carlo algorithm~\cite{senese2025} leveraging on Bethe ansatz results~\cite{Caux2007}, see also Refs.~\cite{suppmat,Alba2016,Dubail2020,Zhang2024}.
+\para{Exotic criticality.} To investigate the emergent critical properties of the FFS, we focus on $g^{(1)}(x)$, as inspired by predictions in conventional TLL~\cite{Cazalilla2004} and motivated by its relevance for cold-atom experiments~\cite{ExpHolo}.
+Exact analytical results are not available for $g^{(1)}(x)$ in the thermodynamic limit for finite $\g$ and at all distances~\cite{vonDelft1998,Cazalilla2004,Takacs2025,Wei2015}.
+However, for repulsive coupling $\g>0$, $g^{(1)}(x)$ can be computed via a Monte Carlo algorithm~\cite{senese2025} leveraging the Bethe ansatz results~\cite{Caux2007}, see also Refs.~\cite{suppmat,Alba2016,Dubail2020,Zhang2024}.
 With this method, we compute the momentum distribution and then $g^{(1)}(x)$ through Fourier transform (Fig.~\ref{Fig_n2}).
 For $(\g>0,\wind=0)$, where conventional TLL holds, $g^{(1)}(x)$ shows a single power-law decay with no appreciable oscillations.
-This is expected, as FO are sub-leading in this regime.
+This is expected, as TLL predicts $g_1(x)\simeq \text{(const)}\times|x|^{-\frac{1}{2K}}$ with $K$ being the Luttinger parameter, and FO are sub-leading in this regime.
 In the excited branches with $\wind>0$, $g^{(1)}(x)$ oscillates with a power-law decaying envelope at any finite interaction strength, consistent with Ref.~\cite{Marciniak2025} at the non-interacting and TG points.
 Also, $g^{(1)}(x)$ shows other exotic properties, such as a crossover from a slower to a faster power law, see Fig.~\ref{Fig_n2}(d.2,e.2,f.2).
-The crossover distance $\bar{x}$ non-trivially changes with interactions, diverging at the non-interacting points where the analytic result $g^{(1)}(x)|_{g=0}=\sin( 2\pi n\wind x)/(2\pi n\wind x) $ holds~\cite{Marciniak2025}, and $\bar{x}$ moves to shorter distances as the interaction strength increases.
+We fit the numerical data with the function $A \cos(k_\text{FO} x+\phi)/x^\nu$: while we found the FO wavevector $k_\text{FO}$ to be the same at all distances, we identify a transition between a short-distance powerlaw exponent $\nu_\text{SD}$ and a faster decay at long-distance governed by the exponent $\nu_\text{LD}$.
+The crossover distance $\bar{x}$, defined as the distance where the short-distance and large-distance envelopes are equal~\cite{suppmat}, non-trivially changes with interactions, diverging at the non-interacting points where the analytic result $g^{(1)}(x)|_{g=0}=\sin( 2\pi n\wind x)/(2\pi n\wind x) $ holds~\cite{Marciniak2025}, and $\bar{x}$ moves to shorter distances as the interaction strength increases.
 As $\g$ increases, the decay becomes faster, eventually transitioning from a oscillating power law to an oscillating exponential decay in the TG regime~\cite{suppmat}.